 The League of Wisconsin Municipalities is comprised of 189 cities and 399 villages.
-The total number of cities and villages in Wisconsin is 190 and 411, respectively.
 Cities and villages in Wisconsin are incorporated municipalities that provide a full range of services to persons and properties within their boundaries, including street maintenance and snow plowing, sewer, water and electricity, police and fire protection, garbage collection, libraries, parks and recreation, zoning and planning, and public transportation.

 - Percentage of State Population Residing in Cities and Villages: 70%